dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 - What's the ACL granularity in a multi-tenancy environment?
 Is it per tenant?

-    The access controls are applied per tenant at a predicate level.
+    The access controls are applied per tenant to either specific predicates or all predicates that exist for the tenant.
-    For example, the user `John Smith` belonging to the group `Data Approvers` may only have read-only access to predicates, while user `Jane Doe`, who belongs to the group `Data Editors`, can be given access to modify predicates.
+    For example, the user `John Smith` belonging to the group `Data Approvers` for a tenant `Accounting` may only have read-only access over predicates while user `Jane Doe`, belonging to the group `Data Editors` within that same tenant, may have access to modify those predicates.
-    All of these ACL constraints have to be configured for each tenant.
+    All the ACL rules need to be defined for each tenant in your backend.
+The level of granularity available allows for defining rules over specific predicates or all predicates belonging to that tenant.

 - Are tenants a physical separation or a logical one?